spotinst/help/src/docs/tools-and-provisioning/ci-cd/chef.md

 bash
 ```

-For self-signed auth, one should inject its crt file to `etc/chef/trusted_certs/chef_nexar_mobi.crt`
+For self-signed authentication, you should inject its crt file to `etc/chef/trusted_certs/chef_nexar_mobi.crt`.

 ## Step 4: Configure Instance Deregistration

-While creating your Elastigroup, on the compute screen, you will find a ‘3rd Party Integrations’ section.
+While creating your Elastigroup, on the Compute screen, you will find a ‘3rd Party Integrations’ section.
 Check the Chef integration and enter the following data:

 `API Server` – Public DNS record or Public IP (e.g., ec2-52-206-204-15.compute-1.amazonaws.com or 52.206.204.1)
 `Organization` – Organization name (e.g. myOrg)